 FAQ

-How long does enterprise security review take?
+How long does an enterprise security review take?

 What percentage of deals stall at security review?